cvitter/ATO2016/README.md

 1. Clone this repo to your local machine;
 1. Download the Bay Area Bike Share Year 2 data (http://www.bayareabikeshare.com/open-data) used in the example code [1];

-Once the pre-requisites are installed/setup on your development environment you can run the example code:
+Once the pre-requisites are installed/setup on your development environment you create the table that we are going to use to read and write our data:

 1. Start Riak TS (from the command line navigate to your Riak TS root directory and execute the following command: ``` bin\riak start ```);
-2. Run Create_Trip_Table.py script to create the table to store our trip data in;
+1. Run Create_Trip_Table.py script to create the table to store our trip data in;
-3. Launch the Riak TS shell from the command line: ``` bin\riak-shell ```
+1. Launch the Riak TS shell from the command line: ``` bin\riak-shell ```
-4. Run the ``` DESCRIBE Bike_Share_Trip; ``` command within riak-shell to output the new table's schema as illustrated below:
+1. Run the ``` DESCRIBE Bike_Share_Trip; ``` command within riak-shell to output the new table's schema as illustrated below:
 ```
 +--------------+---------+-------+-----------+---------+--------+----+
 |    Column    |  Type   |Is Null|Primary Key|Local Key|Interval|Unit|